Compartmental-reaction diffusion framework for microscale dynamics of extracellular serotonin in brain tissue: Main results

 \subsection{Spike max-min estimates for large times}

-For steady firing of serotonin with a certain frequency $\freq$, it is of interest what the firing-amplitude of serotonin concentration is around each varicosity, as well as the nearby non-firing varicosities.
-We will give an approximative answer to this question in the case of long-term firing (i.e., after a few tens of seconds).
-In experimental and clinical neuropharmacology, knowing the approximate long-term period-averages $\sfE^\freq_\infty[v_j]$ along with approximate long-term spiking maximal values provides a key characterization of the long-term dynamics.
-The following lemma provides an estimate for long-term spiking maximal values of the firing varicosities.
+For steady firing of serotonin with a certain frequency $\freq$, it is of interest what the firing-amplitude of serotonin amount is around each varicosity, as well as the nearby non-firing varicosities.
+We will give an approximate answer to this question in the case of long-term firing (i.e., after a few tens of seconds).
+In experimental and clinical neuroscience, knowing the approximate long-term period-averages $\sfE^\freq_\infty[v_j]$ along with approximate long-term spiking maximal values provides a key characterization of the long-term dynamics.
+The following lemma provides an estimate for long-term spiking maximal serotonin values of the firing varicosities.